ElishaMisoi/Nomadic/README.md

 At this point you can build and deploy the Application and you'll have almost all the functionality working 🙃... login will not work though.

-If you're interested in login as well, follow the blog post below:
+If you're interested in login as well, follow the blog post below to create your Google Client Ids:

 [Google Authentication Blog Post](https://link.medium.com/UsQv6t9O15)